Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation

-As expected, the logical error rates fall exponentially upon increasing the distance below the code threshold.
-For the NTP parameters, we see break-even performance for WT4 RFL Set-3 with only $d=8$, and a few other schemes catch up with lattice size $d=10$.
+The logical error rates fall exponentially upon increasing the distance below the code threshold.
+For the NTP parameters, we see break-even performance for WT4 RFL Set-3 with only $d=8$, and a few other schemes catch up with $d=10$.
 We see improved sub-threshold performance for the FP case with a break-even starting lattice size of just $d=6$.
-Most of the FP schemes demonstrate $p_L\leq p$ for distance 12 onwards.
+Most of the FP schemes demonstrate $p_L\leq p$ for distance 12 onward.